Chasing waterfalls in North Carolina is serious business.

 30. Soco Falls- Though Soco Falls is notably shorter than Mingo Falls, this 30-foot waterfall splits into two distinct plunges that merge beautifully at the base.
 Soco Falls has a very short, very easy walk to a viewing platform, with the option for a more clambering and slippery route (with rope holds along the way) down to its base.

-31. Tom’s Branch Falls- Another Great Smoky Mountains National Park waterfall, the 60-foot Tom’s Branch Falls hits, dips, and dives down to Deep Creek.
+31. Tom’s Branch Falls- Another waterfall in the Great Smoky Mountains, the 60-foot Tom’s Branch Falls hits, dips, and dives down to Deep Creek.
 It’s fed by a creek that runs perpendicular to Deep Creek, creating a very unusual visual.
 Tom’s Branch Falls is easy to reach via a 1/4-mile flat road , or it can be part of the 3-waterfall hike.

 Waterfalls Near Hendersonville NC